 Lundquist contacted First Homes and learned about their shared equity model that allowed them to sell homes to income qualified buyers for below market rate.

-First Homes is a local nonprofit organization that works to create and preserve affordable housing in Rochester and the surrounding communities.
+First Homes is a local nonprofit organization that works to create and preserve affordable housing in and around Rochester.

-They are able to do this by utilizing the Community Land Trust model.
-First Homes acquires homes, either by building them or buying existing homes, and subsidizes them to sell them at a more affordable price.
+They are able to do this by utilizing the Community Land Trust (CLT) model.
+First Homes acquires homes, either by building them or buying existing homes.
+Next they subsidize them to sell at a more affordable price.

-When the homeowner decides to sell, they retain 50% of their earned equity, while the other half stays in the home to ensure it remains affordable for the next income-qualified buyer.
+When the homeowner decides to sell, they retain 50% of their earned equity.
+The other half stays in the home to ensure it remains affordable for the next income-qualified buyer.

 Through this model, one home can serve countless families who would otherwise be unable to purchase a home.